RNNIDS: Enhancing Network Intrusion Detection Systems through Deep Learning: Methodology: Applications of RNNs in Intrusion Detection

 \subsection{Generating Synthetic Signatures}

-As discussed in Section~\ref{sec:intro}, we mainly focus on signature-based intrusion detection methods exhibiting a lower level of false positives, compared to anomaly-based detectors.
-The popularity of signature-based methods NIDS can stem from this fact ~\cite{mcgibney2004intrusion} .
-As a prime example of such popular NIDS, one can mention the Bro ~\cite{bro2018introduction} and Snort~\cite{snort1998}.
+As discussed in Section~\ref{sec:intro}, we mainly focus on signature-based intrusion detection methods. \newversion{Although both signature- and anomaly-based classes of NIDS may suffer from false positives, signature-based systems can exhibit a lower rate of that~\cite{mcgibney2004intrusion,buczak2015survey,andress2014basics}.
+The popularity of signature-based NIDS could stem from this fact.} .
+As a prime example of such popular NIDS, one can mention Zeek (previously called Bro)~\cite{zeek2020} and Snort~\cite{snort1998}.
 Albeit significant developments and improvements in the design of signature-based NIDS, attackers are often steps ahead of these defense systems.
 This can be explained by the fact that nowadays, a wide range of methods and tools are accessible by an attacker, and the attack patterns and behaviors change rapidly.

 Generation of signatures for known attacks has become a mature area of research.
 In this context, numerous approaches applying various methodologies, ranging from machine learning and data mining (see, for example,~\cite{lee1998data,tsai2009intrusion}) to matrix factorization~\cite{krueger2010asap}, have been proposed in the literature.
 Nevertheless, our work does not share a great deal of commonality with these approaches.
 It is due to our approach that can be seen as an add-on to each and every NIDS to improve the effectiveness of that.
 One can observe a closer relationship between our approach and studies discussing synthetic data generation for evaluation of NIDS, e.g.,~\cite{bar2016scalable}.
 A comparison between the method employed in~\cite{bar2016scalable} and our approach can explain why we shift our focus to RNNs from Markov chain models, as proposed by Bar et al.~\cite{bar2016scalable}.
 Although being a predominant framework for different applications, Markov chain models suffer, in particular, from the following disadvantages.
 They need a significant amount of knowledge of a task performed by them.
 Moreover, the assumptions underlying the design of these chains can be questionable, e.g., the dependency assumptions.
 Our RNN-based approach attempts to address these issue.